HodgeLab/jordan-model/README.md

-# jordan-model — An Open Synthetic Test System for the Jordanian Transmission Grid
+# An Open Synthetic Test System for the Jordanian Transmission Grid

 Repository for the paper *"An Open Synthetic Test System for the Jordanian Transmission Grid"* (submitted, IEEE Transactions on Power Systems).